-This is first in a series of three posts about how specific scrum roles can help you achieve innovation goals and business value.
+This is the first in a series of three posts about how specific Scrum roles can help you achieve innovation goals and business value.

 Why the ScrumMaster is Crucial for Achieving Innovation Goals

 When resources are tight and talent is hard to find, it can be tempting to cut corners when building a Scrum development team.
 Some companies leverage the concept of a dual role, putting a developer or product owner simultaneously in charge of their own and the ScrumMaster’s duties.
 Or, when deadlines are looming, a ScrumMaster could be spread over four plus projects.
 After all, ScrumMasters are really just scheduling meetings, right?
 This urge can be especially strong when building a team for innovation work, where technological unknowns and budgetary risks are inherently high.

 This attitude is detrimental to the success of your business and innovation goals.